hsoft/discover-solar-system/gear.md

 readings I take with it have to be accompanied by *where* I took them so that we can calculate (I'm don't know how yet) the geographic north.

-## Handmade sundial
+## Homemade sundial

-* Self made with srap materials on hand
+* Self made with scrap materials on hand

 ![Homemade sundial](gear/homemade-sundial.jpg)